jenni0729/project-1-specs/readme.md

 * Well-formatted (2 spaces of indentation per code block)
 * Small commits pushed to github frequently.
 The commits should focus on a single change.
 Avoid large commits that deal with many distinct changes to the code.

-Weâ€™ll also be looking at:
+We'll also be looking at:

 * Quality of communication around decision-making.
 Can you defend why you chose a certain technology or why you implemented your solution in a certain way?
 * Your ability to pick up new technologies and push yourself.